johnnywycliffe/Glittershard/Docs/Technical Manual.md

 Some Offensive actions are considered slow.
 Slow actions consume some units of movement in addition to the Offensive action.

 #### Defensive postures:
-There are two defensive postures one can take:
+There are three defensive postures one can take:

 Steady: Allows a unit to make full use of their armor, deflecting incoming attack more readily.
 Incoming attacks hit against armor value.

 Dodgy: Halves armor value, but allows you to use completely avoid damage the strike misses.
-Incoming attacks are contested agains dodge stat.
+Incoming attacks are contested against dodge stat.

 Unguarded: When unconscious, falls into this state.
 Armor value is halved, and dodge is at zero. also automatically goes prone.